lostdecade/manor/_posts/2014-06-04-awl-immortal-edition.md

 author: matt
 tags: [immortal, wizardslizard]
 ---
 You knew [A Wizard's Lizard][1] was coming to Steam because it was [greenlit][2] back in February.
 However!
-Did you know that _A Wizard's Lizard_ has since had **four additional months** of development?
+Did you know that there have since been **four additional months** of hardcore development?
 New content, features, abilities... there's so much stuff we decided to call this update...

 **A Wizard's Lizard: Immortal Edition**!